15 Expats Talk about Health Insurance and Healthcare in Saudi Arabia

 When we asked expats and global nomads about the quality of medical care in Saudi Arabia, they replied:

 "Healthcare services in Saudi Arabia are provided by both public and private sectors.
 The public healthcare system is managed by the Ministry of Health and is funded by the government.
 It provides free or low-cost healthcare services to citizens and foreign residents.
 The quality of public healthcare is generally good, with modern facilities and well-trained staff.
 Foreign residents have access to the public healthcare system, but they may need to pay for some services.
 Expats in Saudi Arabia can use the public healthcare system by registering with the Ministry of Health and obtaining a health card.
-They may also be able to access private healthcare services, depending on their visa status," remarked one expat living in Saudi Arabia.
+They may also be able to access private healthcare services, depending on their visa status," commented one expat living in Saudi Arabia.

 What are medical services in Saudi Arabia like?